Widiskel/t3rn-bridge-bot/README.md

 1. run `git pull` or `git pull rebase` , if error run `git stash && git pull`
 2. run `npm update`
 3. start the bot

+## NOTE

+If you did'nt get BRN Point, change the config RAWDATA with yours.
+Where to get it ? do manual TX from ARB to OP or OP to ARB, and go to explorer and copy the Input Data as HEX.

 ## CONTRIBUTE